fa893/farhan/README.md

     <div class="section">
         <h2>About Me:</h2>
         <p>My name is Farhan Mefleh Al-Khawaldeh, born on February 11, 2003.
 I am a 21-year-old passionate about renewable energy and youth empowerment.
 I am a fourth-year student in Renewable and Sustainable Energy Engineering at Al al-Bayt University.
-Throughout my journey, I have been involved in various leadership roles, volunteer work, and technical projects, all focusing on sustainability, innovation, and community development.
-I am driven by the desire to make Jordan a greener place and to empower young people to take action.</p>
+I actively contribute to global sustainability initiatives and advocate for renewable energy solutions in Jordan and worldwide.
+My goal is to combine local expertise with global trends in sustainable development to create a positive impact.</p>
     </div>

     <div class="section">